OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-2/README.md

 This assignment is worth 10 points.

 - A new website of at least three pages about the student.
-(3 points)
+(2 points)
 - Website should be in its own subdirectory called “me” and the home page should be an “index.html” file.
 (1 point)
 - Each page should contain both paragraph and heading text.
 (1 point)
 - Pages should link to each other with relative URLs.
 (1 point)
 - Each page should also include an absolute URL linking to an external website.
 (1 point)
 - Each page should include at least one image in JPG, PNG, or GIF format.
 (1 point)
-- All image elements should include src, width, height, and alt attributes with appropriate values.
-(0.5 point)
+- All image elements should include src, width or height, and alt attributes with appropriate values.
+(1 point)
-- At least one of the pages should include an HTML table (1 point)
+- At least one of the pages should include a list (1 point)
-- The assignments directory page from Assignment 1 should include a relative URL linking to the home page of this assignment.
-(0.5 point)
+- There should be semantic section elements on each page, including <main>, <header>, and <footer>.
+(1 point)

 Points may be deducted for improperly formed HTML elements.

-**Extra Credit:**

-Correct use of HTML5 header, nav, footer, section, and article elements  on one or more pages.
-(2 points)